hadley/adv-r/Functionals.md

 tapply2(pulse, group, mean)
 ```

-This is a common pattern: if you have a good foundational set of functionals, you can solve many problems by combining them in new ways.
+Be able to rewrite our `tapply()` as a combination of `split()` and `sapply()` is a good indication that we've been able to extract independent pieces that we can recombine to solve new problems.

 ### The plyr package

-One challenge with using the functionals provided by the base package is that they have grown organically over time, and have been written by multiple authors.
+One challenge with using the base functionals is that they have grown organically over time, and have been written by multiple authors.
 This means that they are not very consistent.
 For example,

 * The simplify argument is called `simplify` in `tapply()` and `sapply()`, but `SIMPLIFY` for `mapply()`, and `apply()` lacks the argument altogether.

-* `vapply()` provides a variant of `sapply()` where you describe what the output should be, but there are not corresponding variants for `tapply()`, `apply()`, or `Map()`.
+* `vapply()` is a variant of `sapply()` that allows you to describe what the output should be, but there are no corresponding variants of `tapply()`, `apply()`, or `Map()`.

-* The first to most apply functions is the input `x`, but the first argument to `Map()` is the function `f`.
+* The first to most functionals is the vector, but the first argument to `Map()` is the function.

 This makes learning these operators challenging, as you have to memorise all of the variations.
 Additionally, if you think about the combination of input and output types, base R only provides a partial set of functions: